 ii.
 School of Languages and Cultures,

 iii.
-School of Literature, Art and Media, and
+School of Art, Communication and English, and

 a.
-The value of the Scholarship will be determined by the selection committee and will have a maximum value of $15,000.
-The exact value of the Scholarship will be outlined in the successful recipients Scholarship Offer Letter.
+The value of the Scholarship will have a maximum value of $15,000.
+The exact value of the Scholarship will be outlined in the recipients Scholarship Offer Letter.

 b.
 The Scholarship value will be paid as a lump sum payment on receipt of Scholarship Acceptance Form.